-Albany and Dougherty County did not specifically target repetitive loss or severe repetitive loss properties in 2017 and 2018 since outreach included all homes in the SFHA.
-Outreach did not identify any willing owners of Repetitive or Severe Repetitive Loss properties.
+Albany and Dougherty County did not specifically target repetitive loss or severe repetitive loss properties in 2017, 2018 and 2019 since public outreach included all homes in the Special Flood Hazard Area.
+Outreach following Hurricane Michael identified one willing owner of a Repetitive or Severe Repetitive Loss property.
+Previous outreach during 2017 and 2018 following DR-4294 and DR-4297 did not identify any willing owners of a Repetitive or Severe Repetitive Loss property.